wazuh/wazuh-documentation/source/installation-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 Run below request for each Wazuh index created before Elastic 7.x upgrade.
 It will add the *timestamp* field for all the index documents.

-Here is an example of how run the request using the index *wazuh-alerts-3.x-2019.05.16*.
+Here is an example of how to run the request using the index *wazuh-alerts-3.x-2019.05.16*.

 .. code-block:: bash